cal-itp/benefits/README.md

 If `DJANGO_ADMIN=true`, the backend administrative interface can be accessed with the superuser you setup at
 <http://localhost:8000/admin>.

-Stop a running client (and supporting containers) with:
+Stop the running services with:

 ```bash
 docker-compose down